logval/logval/README.md

-i am logval, he/they/she pronouns, en/es
+i am logval, any pronouns, en/es

-i like computers, linguistics/natlangs/conlangs, origami, psychology, and games.
+i like linguistics/natlangs/conlangs, origami, psychology, and games.

 learning how to code, how to develop games, and other school things.

-i want to do more gamedev and ai things
+i want to do more gamedev and maybe ai things

 logval on discord